 The Hyundai Ioniq’s charging times are standard in the marketplace.
 You can add about 25 miles of range per hour using Level 2 240-volt charging.
 The Ioniq also offers 100-kW public Quick Charging via the SAE combo cord for refilling the battery to about 80 percent in 20 to 30 minutes.

 The Ioniq offers a generous amount of interior space.
 It’s larger than every other affordable plug-in vehicle, including the C-Max, which is considered a small utility.
 The Ioniq offers five more cubic feet than a Prius liftback.

-We walked between the Ioniq and the Bolt—and there’s no comparison.
+We carefully eyed the cargo space, back to back and in person, for the Ioniq and the Bolt—and there’s no comparison.
 The Ioniq is significantly bigger.
 But the Ioniq also beats the Bolt in terms of dashboard layout and the quality of materials.
 Some shoppers might designate the Bolt as the winner based on its larger dashboard touchscreen, but from our perspective, the Bolt feels cheaper and its storage spaces are more scattered and weird.
 Meanwhile, the Ioniq uses classier softer materials metal accents, has a thoughtful layout and is offered with a sunroof option.

 It comes with Apple CarPlay and Android Auto, as well as wireless charging of smartphones.
 Driver info is displayed via seven-inch high-resolution dashboard screen.
 The list of luxury touches includes memory power seats that make it easy to get in and out of the car.